odewahn/dds-field-guide/realtime-chat-and-chatbots.md

 * [Campfire](campfirenow.com)
 * [HipChat](https://www.hipchat.com)
 * Google Chat
-* [The Emoji Cheatsheet](http://www.emoji-cheat-sheet.com/) lists text shortcuts that correspond to the emoji characters used in many chat services.
+* [The Emoji Cheatsheet](http://www.emoji-cheat-sheet.com/) is a fun resource that lists text shortcuts that correspond to the emoji characters used in many chat services.
+For example, using the code ":boom:" creates a small explosion icon when it's rendered in chat.

-// Do we want to link to Google Chat?
-And do we need an explanation for The Emoji Cheatsheet?
-If keeping it, OK to have the item punctuated but not the others in the list?

 ## Chatbots